tucan9389/awesome-ml-demos-with-ios/README.md

 #### DONE

-- using built-in model with Core ML
+- Using built-in model with Core ML

-- using built-in on-device model with ML Kit
+- Using built-in on-device model with ML Kit
-- using custom model for Vision with Core ML and ML Kit
+- Using custom model for Vision with Core ML and ML Kit

 #### TODO

+- Object Detection with Core ML and ML Kit
-- using built-in cloud model on ML Kit
+- Using built-in cloud model on ML Kit
-  - landmark recognition
+  - Landmark recognition

-- using custom model for NLP with Core ML and ML Kit
+- Using custom model for NLP with Core ML and ML Kit
-- using custom model for Audio with Core ML and ML Kit
+- Using custom model for Audio with Core ML and ML Kit
-  - audio recognition
+  - Audio recognition
-  - speech recognition
+  - Speech recognition
   - TTS

 ### 1. MobileNet